jonnonz1/nz-statute-book/acts/public/1992/ship-registration-act-1992.md

   (c) the overall length of the ship; and
   (d) the name, address, and nationality of every owner of any share in the ship.
 (4) For the purpose of determining whether a ship may properly be registered, the Registrar may require the applicant to furnish such supplementary information and evidence relating to the ship and its ownership as the Registrar thinks necessary.
-(5) Every person commits an offence and is liable to a fine not exceeding $2,000 who makes any statement in an application for registration of a ship knowing that the statement is false in any material particular.
+(5) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who makes any statement in an application for registration of a ship knowing that the statement is false in any material particular.

 ### 13 Declaration of ownership and nationality
 (1) Every applicant for registration of a ship in Part A of the Register shall furnish the Registrar with a statutory declaration in accordance with this section.